-The indemnification section will include procedures for bringing indemnification claims and resolving disputes.
-For disputes involving third parties, the indemnifying party will usually seek to control the defence of the indemnification claim, as the indemnifying party will bear the cost and expense of an adverse ruling or decision, but there are a number of typical or possible exceptions.
-However, with respect to any settlement that involves non-monetary relief affecting the indemnified party and potentially other matters, the consent of the indemnified party is usually required.
-This control of litigation provision is frequently negotiated.
+The indemnification section will include procedures for bringing indemnification claims and resolving disputes related thereto.
+For disputes involving third parties, the indemnifying party will usually seek to control the defense of the indemnification claim, as the indemnifying party will bear the cost and expense of an adverse ruling or decision.
+However, with respect to any settlement that involves non-monetary relief affecting the indemnified party, the consent of the indemnified party is usually required.
+This control of litigation provision is frequently heavily negotiated.
+It is typical that claims noticed before the end of the survival period will continue thereafter, which should be made clear in the acquisition agreement.